Table of contents

 1. Real-time data transfer:

-• Webhooks allow data to be submitted immediately after an event, leading to near real-time tracking and analysis.
+• Webhooks allow data to be sent immediately after an event, leading to near real-time tracking and analysis.

 2. Reliability: